Safe Routes to School E-News

-At this year’s Southern Obesity Summit, November 17th through 19th, Jay Thompson, Christy Smith, and Mikaela Randolph will be presenting about the efforts of the National Partnership to increase walking and biking as a key strategy in the fight against childhood obesity.
+At this year’s Southern Obesity Summit, November 17th through 19th, Jay Thompson, Christy Smith, and Mikaela Randolph will be presenting about the efforts of the Safe Routes Partnership to increase walking and biking as a key strategy in the fight against childhood obesity.

-8. Highlighted BlogsJoin the National Partnership at the Southern Obesity Summit(Christy Smith)
+8. Highlighted BlogsJoin the Safe Routes Partnership at the Southern Obesity Summit(Christy Smith)

 San Francisco Family Makes Bicycling to School a Way of Life(Kaiser Permanente Thriving Schools)

-Join the National Partnership at the Southern Obesity Summit (Christy Smith)
+Join the Safe Routes Partnership at the Southern Obesity Summit (Christy Smith)